navodabandara/Gowin_Tang_Nano_SAP/README.md

 Features:

-- Upto 27MHz clock cycle frequency
+- Up to 27MHz clock cycle frequency

 - 16 Bytes of RAM (Yes, you read that right)